2.6 cavity with qubit (TTS1AES001)

 Daniil is going to continue to work on these frequencies in the afternoon.

-#14 Updated by Daniil Frolov 11 months ago
+#14 Updated by Daniil Frolov about 1 year ago

 Some update.
 We found frequency= 3.657 GHz that may be the qubit candidate.